 You more than need an automation procedure to streamline data and project management processes to ensure the whole pipeline is operating as one system.
 With respective automation you’ll have the flexibility to adjust and rework selected parameters to fit the training model.

-While CV pipeline integration can be understood differently, some of the essentials of pipeline integration might include automating the project setup, data manipulation functions, team management, data transfer functions, and much more.
+While CV pipeline integration can be understood differently, some of the essentials of pipeline integration might include automating annotations, the project setup, data manipulation functions, team management, data transfer functions, and much more.
 In simple terms, it is an automation of multiple cycles throughout your pipeline for optimal results.
 At the same time, your system has to be flexible to additional training for customized functions if your project needs fluctuate.
 CV pipeline integration will help eliminate manual processes around data management and grant the freedom to implement custom functions within a blink without using much of your workforce.